sammypanda/design.dis.bot/src/Documentation/README.md

 We have provided you with `/src/Extensions/Hello.php` as a sample handler to help you get you started writing handlers of your own.

-To test out this handler go to your Discord Server.
+To test out this handler go to a Discord Server where your bot is installed.
+Ensure your bot has appropriate permissions in that server.
 In any channel, type the word "hello".
-The bot should detect it and respond to it with a message.
+Your should detect this and respond with a message.

 ### Understanding How it Works